Accountability-Team/accountability-team-manifest/README.md

   - Non participating members will get dropped from the group.

 ## How to Scrum Master a meeting
-The Scrum Master
+Each team member will take a turn being [Scrum Master](https://www.atlassian.com/agile/scrum/scrum-master).
+The Scrum Master's main job is to setup and faciliate the stand ups.
+Here are some points to keep in mind when you are acting as Scrum Master:
--   Keeps each standup to 10 minutes
+-   Keeps each standup to about 10 minutes
+-   During each standup, each developer addresses 3 questions:
+  - What I worked on since the last stand up ...
+  - What challenges or road blocks have I come across ...
+    - In this section it is good to get feedback from the rest of the team to see if there is helpful feedback.
+  - What I goals are for the next sprint ...
--   Keeps each meeting to an hour
+-   Keeps each meeting to about an hour
--   Facilitates any discussion that comes up.
+-   Facilitates any other discussion that comes up.

 ## How we use Agile and Scrum
-We use and Agile framework for getting things done.
+We use and Agile framework called [Scrum](https://github.com/joaquinfox/accountability-team-manifest/blob/main/README.md) for getting things done.
 Agile is the most used project management framework in software production.
 By using Agile we get exposure to industry best practices for team work.

-Agile comes in different flavors.
-We practice a particular version crafted for software production.
-It is called [Extreme Programming](http://www.extremeprogramming.org/)

 ## Goals